HenryR2112/HenryR2112/README.md

 - 👋 Hi, I’m @HenryR2112
-- 👀 I’m interested in Web Dev
+- 👀 I’m interested in Quant, Web Dev, and Project Management
-- 🌱 I’m currently learning HTML/CSS and JavaScript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Websites!
+- 💞️ I’m looking to work on HFT projects or chat with anyone!
 - 📫 How to reach me Henry.ramstad@gmail.com